 The theatre school, A.C.T.S has some places available in both sections this coming year.

-Auditions for A.C.T.S will take place at 10.30am on Saturday the 3rd September at ACT I’ s meeting place, the large Unitarian Chapel School Room on Sylvan Grove, off Dunham Road, Altrincham, WA14 4NX .
+Auditions will take place at 10.30am on Saturday the 8th September at the large Unitarian Chapel School Room on Sylvan, off Dunham Road.
+Altrincham, WA14 4NX, Cheshire.

-If you are interested in joining, then please email Head Tutor Valerie Harris at firstname.lastname@example.org.
+If you are interested then all prospective students should email Head Tutor, Valerie Harris at firstname.lastname@example.org for more details.